-Ecological networks are supported at EU level through the European Spatial Development Perspective and Natura 2000 and underpin the Pan-European Biological and Landscape Diversity Strategy, which has been ratified by Ireland.
+Ecological networks are supported at EU level through the European Spatial Development Perspective and European Sites and underpin the Pan-European Biological and Landscape Diversity Strategy, which has been ratified by Ireland.
 Inland and coastal waterways, which include lakes, rivers, and streams, are living systems of high local biodiversity value due to the habitats associated with them, and function as ecological corridors that connect related habitats/designated sites, enabling species to move between them.
-The various streams and rivers such as the Headford River and the Annacurta Stream in the plan area perform such an ecological network function before they drain into a designated site - Lough Corrib SAC, pNHA & SPA.
+The various rivers such as the River Nanny and River Clare in the plan area perform such an ecological network function before they drain into a designated site - Lough Corrib SAC, pNHA & SPA.
 Trees and hedgerows are also of high local biodiversity value and contribute to ecological connectivity.
 Features that contribute to the creation of an ecological network should be retained and included in the design plans for development proposals.